A former Spanish fort in Tubac, Arizona is now a state historic park showcasing Arizona history

 The fort at Tubac was re-established in 1787.
 In 1848, men left for gold in California and Tubac became virtually deserted again.
 It was revived in 1856 with the establishment of the Sonora Exploration and Mining Company.

 Today, the history of the Tubac area before and after the establishment of the Presidio is showcased in the park.
-I highly recommending watching the short movie available in the visitor centre before beginning a tour of the park.
-It provides historical background.
+I highly recommending watching the short movie available in the Visitor Center before beginning a tour of the park.
+It provides good historical background.
 The tour of the park is self-guided.
 Visitors are provided with a booklet of information to help them through the tour.
 The booklet is to be returned before leaving the park.

 Most of the remains of the Presidio are underground.
 A stairway leads to an underground room where you can view layers of ash and charcoal as well as historical artifacts behind glass.
 In the fall of 1974, archaeologists from the Arizona State Museum and the University of Arizona excavated an area of the Presidio which included the Commandant’s house and the military headquarters.
 The underground viewing room was part of the central plaza between the two buildings.

-The interior of the school house smelled of wood and ashes, likely because the wood stove is still used to provide heat on cold winter days.
-I was struck by what a good condition the school was in and by how large the room was.
+An old one-room school house, built in 1885 and used until 1965, sits on the Presidio grounds.
+When I visited, the interior of the school house smelled of wood and ashes, likely because the wood stove is still used to provide heat on cold winter days.
+I was struck by the good condition the school and by how large the room was.
 When I read that the room had once held 50 students at various grade levels, it no longer seemed so spacious.
 A list of instructions for teachers circa 1872 was written on chalkboards on one of the side walls.
 In addition to school maintenance chores, such as filling lamps, cleaning chimneys and trimming wicks on a daily base, there were rules for personal conduct.
 A man teacher was allowed one evening a week to go courting, two if he was a regular church-goer.
 Chalkboards on the opposite side wall contained punishments for student misdemeanors.
 Girls and boys playing together earned two lashes; misbehaving to persons on the road earned four lashes; fighting at school earned five lashes; telling lies earned seven lashes.